AutomationPanda/tau-intro-selenium-py/README.md

 `By` contains property keys for each type of locator.
 We can write locators as tuples of the locator type and the query string.
-(We will use this locator for interaction calls in the next part of the tutorial.)
+(We will use this locator for interaction calls in the next part of the course.)

 The full code for `pages/search.py` should now look like this: